blaenk/blaenk.github.io/provider/posts/terminal-customization.markdown

 ~~~

 <div class="callout">
+**Update: October 28, 2013**

-**Update --- October 28, 2013**: I've actually done away with this component of the prompt.
-I didn't like how the lambda no longer aligned with the arrow symbol --- it created a sort of inconsistency.
+I've actually done away with this component of the prompt.
+I didn't like how the lambda no longer aligned with the arrow symbol.
 I've instead decided to add a pretty simple green `R` at the end of the current working path, to signify that I am on a "remote" machine, so it reads something like "currently on x path remotely."
 </div>

 ```